apurva-dange/tech_sales_data_viz/README.md

-# Mobile and Laptop Sales Data Analysis & Dashboard
+# Mobile and Laptop Sales Data Analysis & Dashboard (Tech-Product-Sales-Analysis)
 **Course:** IFT 533: Data Visualization and Reporting for IT

 ## 📌 Project Overview